canuysal/terminalfellow/README.md

 # Terminal Fellow

-A CLI fellow who generates bash commands or scripts based on natural language requests.
+A CLI tool that understands your command line history and generates commands or scripts based on natural language requests.

-It can also understand you better if you let it learn your bash history by using a local vector db.

 ## Features